Below is a list of commonly asked questions. Use the keyword search to jump quickly and easily to the right answer.

 You only need to apply for a licence if you a) manufacture the goods sent from your shop by the marketplace (because this means you are responsible for the sales packaging used for your products) and/or b) fill and distribute the mail-order packaging yourself.
 The responsibilities for ‘real’ drop shipping are therefore: primary sales packaging = manufacturer of the goods; mail-order packaging = wholesaler/warehouse operator, etc.

 Goods sold privately are an important exception here: licensing and take-back responsibilities do not apply to the sale of goods between private citizens.

 Yes.
 If you operate as an online retailer who fills packaging with goods and distributes these goods to consumers, you are required to take part in a dual system.
 ‘Packaging’ in this sense means sales packaging as well as mail-order packaging.
 You must also license your filling and padding materials, as well as packaging accessories such as parcel tape and bubble wrap.
 ‘Licensing’ means that you use a dual system to report the packaging volumes used for selling your products (this requires payment of a fee).
 This obligation applies to all online merchants – including sellers who use eBay, Amazon or etsy.
 There may be an exception for drop shippers – see question 22.

 To license your packaging, the first step is to register your company with the Central Agency Packaging Register.
-You then use this registration number when opening an account with a dual system – such as Interseroh’s dual system.
+You then use this registration number when opening an account with a dual system – such as the dual system Interseroh+.
 To complete the licensing process, you enter your estimated annual volume (in kilogrammes) for the various packaging materials you use (paper, paperboard, cardboard, plastics, glass, etc.).
 Following this, you have to report this exact same volume to the Central Agency (see question 7).

 Once a year, you then report the actual volumes of packaging materials that you placed on the market by selling your products.